Mountain Lake Park: Amenities

 A playground and tennis court are on the southern side of Mountain Lake.
 A hiking trail that starts at Funston and Lake weaves along the southern side of the lake and then continues east along the southern edge of the Presidio.
 The trail forks at the southeast corner of the lake as the other trail turns northward, weaving around the wilder eastern and northern sides of the lake before going under Highway 1.

 In addition to the playground and tennis courts already mentioned, there are other amenities.
-One of the oldest Parcourses (a "fitness trail") in San Francisco (1980) has exercise stations around the perimeter of the park.
+One of the oldest Parcourses (a "fitness trail") in San Francisco (installed 1974) has exercise stations around the perimeter of the park.
 Many of these were renovated by San Francisco Recreation and Parks Department in 2009.
 There is a cinder block structure opposite the 9th Avenue entrance known by neighbors as the "card shack", which has picnic tables and is a popular location for birthday and neighborhood parties.
 Each year a neighborhood park support group, the Friends of Mountain Lake Park, organize a Party in the Park to which all neighbors are invited.
 The park has two meadows, one larger than the other.
 The large meadow is widely used for picnics, team soccer and lacrosse practice, and general relaxation.
 Users can reserve most of the facilities in the park by obtaining a permit from the Recreation and Parks Department.

 At the eastern end of Mountain Lake Park, inside 8th Avenue, is an area set aside for owners to take their dogs off leash for exercise and socialization.
 It is a widely used neighborhood gathering place.

 The Friends of Mountain Lake Park and the Recreation and Park Department organize regular park cleanups and plantings.